Interplay Entertainment: Continued struggles (2002–2018)

-By June 2004, Interplay's fate was appearing to show, once employees were showing up locked out of the company's offices and other events ensuring, although Titus' co-founder Eric Caen denied that Interplay was closing, deeming them as being "Still There".
+By June 2004, Interplay's fate was appearing to show, once employees were showing up locked out of the company's offices and other events ensuing, although Titus' co-founder Eric Caen denied that Interplay was closing, deeming it as being "Still There".
 However, by June 7, it was reported that several California labor investigators had forcefully shut down Interplay's offices over unpaid royalties to developers, unpaid employees and not issuing any health insurance to them.
 By June 9, Interplay's offices had reopened after Herve Caen secured the funds to pay the insurance for Interplay's staff.
-On the same day, Titus Interactive announced they were declaring bankruptcy, which made Interplay's future uncertain.
-In July, they sold the Redneck Rampage franchise to Vivendi Universal Games for $300,000, and in October, licensed the rights to the Fallout franchise to Bethesda Softworks under a three-game deal, while Interplay would retain ownership of the franchise as well as full rights to an MMO title – Fallout Online.
+On the same day, Titus Interactive announced it was declaring bankruptcy, which made Interplay's future uncertain.
+In July, it sold the Redneck Rampage franchise to Vivendi Universal Games for $300,000, and in October, licensed the rights to the Fallout franchise to Bethesda Softworks under a three-game deal, while Interplay would retain ownership of the franchise as well as full rights to an MMO title – Fallout Online.
 By then, Interplay's financial issues began to worsen.

 In January 2005, Titus Interactive was officially declared bankrupt and closed down all its French operations effectively.
 Interplay soon purchased Titus' former assets and led to the company being burdened with debt.

 In 2006, Interplay was brought up to the bankruptcy court once again in order to avoid the company going out of business.

 In April 2007, in order to pay off creditors, the company altered its licensing agreement with Bethesda Softworks and sold the Fallout IP to them.

 In September 2008, several games from Interplay's catalog were re-released on the digital distribution service GOG.com after being unavailable in retail distribution for years.